-Licensees agree to operate work places and contract with companies whose work places adhere to the standards and practices described below.
-Workplace shall be defined as all manufacturing and residential facilities directly operated by the Licensee or those making products for said licensees.
+Licensees agree to operate workplaces and contract with companies whose workplaces adhere to the standards and practices described below.
+The workplace shall be defined as all manufacturing and residential facilities directly operated by the Licensee or those making products for said Licensees.
 The University prefers that Licensees exceed these standards.

 A. Legal Compliance

 Licensees must comply with all applicable legal requirements of the country(ies) of manufacture in conducting business related to or involving the production or sale of Licensed Product(s).
 Where there are differences or conflicts with the Code and the laws of the country(ies) of manufacture, the higher standard shall prevail, subject to the considerations stated in Section VI.

 B. Employment Standards

 1. Wages and Benefits

 Licensees recognize that wages are essential to meeting employees' basic needs.
 Licensees shall pay employees, as a floor, wages, and benefits which comply with all applicable laws and regulations.

 2. Working Hours